quanser/Quanser_Academic_Resources/docs/start_others.md

 Follow these steps to get started with your QArm:

 1. Run through the quick start guide of your QArm to make sure your hardware is functioning as expected.
-These files are located under `2_quick_start_guides\qarm` and are separated by hardware and virtual devices.
+These files are located under `2_quick_start_guides/qarm` and are separated by hardware and virtual devices.

 2. Go through the user manual located under `3_user_manuals/qarm`, for more detailed information on the device.

-3. Teaching content is located under `6_teaching\3_Robotics`.
+3. Teaching content is located under `6_teaching/3_Robotics`.
 The content for the QArm is shown below.

 4. For more advanced examples as well as Python examples, refer to the product folder under `5_research`.

 <img src="images/qarm_teaching.png" width="650">

+For a more detailed description of the provided file directory, go to the [Directory Structure](#directory-structure) section.

 **Note:** If needed, use the [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), for help getting started with Simulink, or the [QUARC Demos](https://docs.quanser.com/quarc/documentation/quarc_demos.html) for help getting started with Quanser's QUARC.

 [Back to Top](#)   |   [Back to Guide](http://github.com/quanser/Quanser_Academic_Resources/blob/main/README.md#getting-started-with-content)

 ## Directory Structure